Ait Ben Haddou Morocco Travel Guide

 The Clay City, a small village and historical site, does not feature a developed public transit system like metros, city buses, or trams within its immediate vicinity.

-The main means of internal movement is walking, and grand taxis facilitate connections to the nearest town, Ouarzazate.
+The main means of internal movement is walking, and magnificent taxis facilitate connections to the nearest town, Ouarzazate.
 There are no city buses, metro lines, or tram services operating directly within the village or serving the ksar.

 The ksar and new village are best explored on foot.
 Comfortable shoes are necessary.